Goldendoodle Blog Banner

 Standard Goldendoodle Weight Prediction Methods

-Several methods help estimate your goldendoodle's adult weight, though individual variation means these serve as general guidelines rather than precise predictions.
+Several methods help estimate your this mix's adult weight, though individual variation means these serve as general guidelines rather than precise predictions.

 Double the 4-Month Weight Method